Khosrow and Shirin: Other versions

 The tale has been retold by countless Sufi poets and writers in areas which were previously part of the Persian Empire or had Persian influences, such as the northern parts of the neighbouring Indian subcontinent.
 In Europe, the story was told by Hungarian novelist Mór Jókai.
 However, the story is usually told under the name of "Shirin Farhad".
 The story has also become a standard tale in traditional Punjabi Qisse and Bengali Kissa.
-The story has been filmed numerous times including: 1926, 1929, 1931, 1934, 1945, 1948, 1956 starring Madhubala and Pradeep Kumar, 1970, 1975 and 1978.
+The story has been filmed numerous times, including: 1926, 1929, 1931, 1934, 1945, 1948, 1956 (starring Madhubala and Pradeep Kumar), 1970, 1975 and 1978.

 The tale was used as the inspiration for a 2008 Iranian film, Shirin, made by Abbas Kiarostami.
 In this formally unusual film, the story is told via the reactions of an audience of Iranian women as they sit watching the film in a cinema.
 The viewer has to divine the story by only ever seeing these emoting faces and listening to the film's soundtrack.

 The story was also referenced in the Jonathan Richman and the Modern Lovers song "Shirin & Fahrad".

-The tale was also an inspiration for the 2012 Bollywood romantic comedy film Shirin Farhad Ki Toh Nikal Padi.
+The tale was also an inspiration for the 2012 Bollywood romantic comedy film, Shirin Farhad Ki Toh Nikal Padi.

+Illustrations

+Depictions of Khosrow and Shirin take many different forms, with many depictions coming from adapted versions of Nizami's story that have achieved great popularity.
+These other illustrations are influenced by European styles of art and the variations in text to picture interpretations are reflections of previous artistic deviations from Nizami's story.

+Illustrated Adaptations

+The story was especially popular at the Ottoman court during the reign of Bayezid II.
+There were five illustrated copies produced by the artist Şeyhi titled Hüsrev ve Şirin, one of which was produced in 1498 CE.
+Nizami's illustrations for Khosrow and Shirin were likely the inspiration for these copies as Şeyhi's plot was closely related to Nizami's.

+Another illustrated copy is a poem by Hatifi with illustrations by Sūzī.
+Although Hatifi's plot does not closely follow Nizami's or Şeyhi's, the illustrations are typical of Nizami's story.
+Sūzī's depictions showcase a mixture of Persian and Ottoman artistic style.
+It is one of the few manuscripts that researchers are confident was made during Bayezid II's reign (1481–1512).

+An adaptation that also gained widespread popularity is the Khamsa of Amir Khusrau Dihlavi.
+Dihlavi composed his Khamsa around the 13th to 14th century.
+The Khamsa follows the plot of Nizami's story, but deviates from the original in some parts.